 As an “out-of-network provider," I collect fees directly from you, and provide you with a statement that you can file an insurance claim for reimbursement.
 I can also provide your insurance company with any additional information about me that they need to process your claim.
 You will find that many health insurers provide very similar mental health reimbursements for in- and out-of-network providers.

 Fees are due at the time of service.
 Ongoing patients keep a credit card on file but you can always pay by personal check if that is your preference.

 Flexible Spending Accounts

 If your company offers a medical flexible spending account (FSA), I strongly recommend that you consider using it to minimize your actual out-of-pocket cost.
 This kind of account allows you to use pre-tax dollars for medical deductibles and unreimbursed expenses.
 One benefit of using a flexible spending account is that you can file for reimbursement immediately or have your FSA debit card charged as a convenience, even before the plan is fully funded.
-Click on the link to this online article for more details.
 Talk to your human resources manager for full information on your company's particular plan.

 If you do not show up for your scheduled appointment, and you have not provided notification at least 48 hours in advance, you will be expected to pay the full cost of the appointment as booked as that time was reserved for you and was not available to other clients.

 Please contact me at (202) 281-0836 or [email protected] to schedule a complimentary 20-minute consultation.
 I am happy to provide more detailed information regarding health benefits, and look forward to discussing your situation in more detail.
 This consultation implies no obligation for either of us, but provides a chance to discuss your current concerns, get a sense of whether we would enjoy working together and understand what next steps would be most helpful for you.
 I know that this is probably a stressful time for you and will do whatever I can to eliminate your financial concerns so that we can focus on what brought you to therapy.